-Mr. Do! was originally released by Taito as an arcade game in December 1982.
+This popular game was originally released by Taito into the arcades during December 1982.
 It was then ported to many video games systems and home computers including the Atari 2600, Atari 8-bit computers, Colecovision, Commodore 64, MSX and Apple II.
 There was also an LCD handheld version released by Tomy in 1983.

 The video at the top of the page compares twelve different versions of the game, starting with the arcade version.
 There's even a version for the Sharp X68000, a computer that was only ever released in Japan.

 This instructions leaflet came with the Atari 2600 game manufactured by Coleco.

 As you can see, the graphics are pretty inferior to the arcade version due to the hardware limitations of the 2600